China repeats opposition to unilateral sanctions on Iran

-BEIJING China on Wednesday restated its opposition to the U.S.-led push for unilateral sanctions on Iran over Tehran's nuclear program and said the crisis should be resolved through diplomacy, as Iran lashed out with threats against Washington.
+BEIJING Jan 4 China on Wednesday restated its opposition to the U.S.-led push for unilateral sanctions on Iran over Tehran's nuclear programme and said the crisis should be resolved through diplomacy, as Iran lashed out with threats against Washington.

-"China has consistently believed that sanctions are not the correct way to ease tensions or resolve the issue of Iran's nuclear program," Foreign Ministry spokesman Hong Lei told a news briefing.
+"China has consistently believed that sanctions are not the correct way to ease tensions or resolve the issue of Iran's nuclear programme," Foreign Ministry spokesman Hong Lei told a news briefing.

 "The correct path is dialogue and negotiations.
 China opposes putting domestic law above international law to impose unilateral sanctions on another country," he said.

-China has long defended its oil and trade ties with Iran and criticized Western sanctions that could frustrate those ties.
+China has long defended its oil and trade ties with Iran and criticised Western sanctions that could frustrate those ties.

 Hong added: "China and Iran have normal and transparent trade and energy exchanges that do not contravene U.N.
 Security Council resolutions.
 The dealings in question should not be affected (by sanctions)."

-President Barack Obama on the weekend authorized a law imposing sanctions on financial institutions that deal with Iran's central bank, its main clearinghouse for oil exports.
+U.S. President Barack Obama on the weekend authorised a law imposing sanctions on financial institutions that deal with Iran's central bank, its main clearinghouse for oil exports.

 That U.S. sanctions threat could be a worry for China, the biggest buyer of Iranian oil, followed by India and Japan.
 Only Saudi Arabia and Angola sell more crude than Iran to China.